 The First Quarter

 Dr. David F. Adkisson was appointed president of the new college in January 1967.
 Temporary offices were opened at 623 Broad Street in a converted residence.
-It was in the spring of 1967 that the task to recruit the first class was begun.
+It was in the spring of 1967 that the task to recruit the first class began.
 Without physical facilities, fancy literature, equipment, a faculty or even firsthand information of what the college would be like, Dr. George Mathis, Dean of Students, began a monumental sales task.
 In August of 1967, the first college catalog was published.
-Associate degree programs were offered in 17 fields of study with both day and evening classes of the continuing education program.
+Associate degree programs were offered in 17 fields of study with both day and evening classes.
 Not less than 98 quarter hours of credit, including physical education, were required to obtain an associate degree.
 In addition, a number of certificate programs in concentrated areas of study were available.
-A total of 30 credit hours of coursework to obtain a Certificate of Proficiency were required.
+A total of 30 credit hours of coursework were required to obtain a Certificate of Proficiency.
 An Adult Education Program for “personal enrichment” and an extensive summer program of coursework were also offered.
 For full-time students who were residents of Tennessee, tuition cost was $50 a quarter and registration was $5 a quarter.

-In 1969, Cleveland State received accreditation by the Southern Association of Colleges and Schools to award associate degrees.
-In 1994, reaffirmation for accreditation was again received.
+In 1969, Cleveland State received accreditation by the Southern Association of Colleges and Schools to award associate degrees and has maintained accreditation since.
 Through the years, construction and expansion of buildings rapidly progressed, culminating in completion of the Community Services Building in 1979.

 2021 - Two New Buildings in One Year

-Cleveland State Community College recently opened the new Health & Science Center in March of this year.
+Cleveland State Community College opened the new Health and Science Center in March 2021.
 This is the first new academic building for the college in over 46 years.
-The new building includes Nursing, EMT and Medical Assistant Skills and Simulation labs, state-of-the-art biology and microbiology labs, five general classrooms, three conference rooms, student study and collaboration space, faculty offices and 2,400 square feet of multi-function space for classes and events.
+The building includes Nursing, EMT and Medical Assistant Skills and Simulation labs, state-of-the-art biology and microbiology labs, five general classrooms, three conference rooms, student study and collaboration space, faculty offices and 2,400 square feet of multi-function space for classes and events.
 In order to gain access to the state funds allocated for this capital project, the college had to provide a 10 percent match of $2.5M to qualify for the full amount of $25M.

-The college also opened the new McMinn Higher Education Center (located in Athens, TN) in May of this year.
-The Athens Center for Higher Education includes the Tennessee College of Applied Technology (TCAT), Cleveland State Community College (CSCC) and the McMinn County UT Extension Institute of Agriculture.
-This project relocated all CSCC leased space, expanded TCAT programs and relocated both UT Extension and Adult Education and created a space for local industry training to upgrade the workforce.
-With the creation of the new center, Cleveland State is now able to offer more general transfer, biology and chemistry labs, as well as expand both business and agriculture programs.
+The college also opened the new McMinn Higher Education Center (located in Athens, TN) in June 2021.
+The McMinn Higher Education Center includes the Tennessee College of Applied Technology (TCAT), Cleveland State Community College (CSCC) and the McMinn County UT Extension Institute of Agriculture.
+This project relocated all CSCC leased space, expanded TCAT programs, relocated UT Extension and created a space for local industry training to upgrade the workforce.
+With the creation of this center, Cleveland State is now able to offer more general transfer, biology and chemistry labs, as well as expand academic programs.